MICCAI2022-155/AuToSeg/README.md

 ### Fine-tuning with weight_map loss
 To fine-tune with the weight_map loss, make sure you first compute the weight_map based on the labels of your training data.
-You can compute and store them by invoking the following command, ```fineune_data_folder``` should be the root path to your fine-tuning dataset.
+You can compute and store them by invoking the following command, where ```fineune_data_folder``` should be the root path to your fine-tuning dataset.
 You can also change the hyperparameters
 (std and erosion radius defined in the ```__main__``` function)
 ```
 python mpunet/preprocessing/weight_map.py fineune_data_folder